Equality, Diversity and Inclusion Programme

-The Older People Services Project, which is active throughout Scotland, is focused on working closely with older people, their families and community groups to help them to learn about and access a range of vital benefits and services to which they are entitled.
+The current project will continue with its focus on working closely with older people, their families and community groups to help them to learn about and access a range of vital benefits and services to which they are entitled.

 If you would like some more information, please contact the team:

-The Memories Project, which is supported by Trust, Hanover (Scotland) and Bield housing associations, has received close to £50,000 to record stories which will shed new light on a little known but formative period in Scotland’s social and economic history.
+The Memories Project, jointly run by Trust, Hanover (Scotland) and Bield housing associations, received funding to record stories which shed new light on a little known but formative period in Scotland’s social and economic history.
 The Memories Project was created and developed by the Equal Opportunities Programme which has a strong track record in working successfully with older people from ethnic minority communities across Scotland.

-A small project team will conduct interviews with older people from across Scotland recording people’s experiences of arriving in the UK, dealing with authorities, finding homes and work and making friends, capturing the highs and lows of their day-to-day existence.
+A small project team conducted interviews with older people from across Scotland recording people’s experiences of arriving in the UK, dealing with authorities, finding homes and work and making friends, capturing the highs and lows of their day-to-day existence.

-The stories, together with specially-commissioned photographs of the participants in the project as well as important historical documents and artifacts, will be collated in a book which will be distributed to those involved in the project and will be made available to selected libraries and educational establishments as a valuable learning resource.
+The stories, together with specially commissioned photographs of the participants in the project as well as important historical documents and artifacts, collated in a book which were distributed to those involved in the project and it is available to selected libraries and educational establishments as a valuable learning resource.

-The Memories Project will also include a multimedia element in which several individual older people will be filmed talking about their lives and interacting with school students who will have an opportunity to participate in this living history project.
-The resulting film footage and extracts from the book will be exhibited at several venues within Scotland in order to ensure as many people as possible benefit from the project.
+The Memories Project also includes a multimedia element in which some individual older people were filmed talking about their lives and interacting with school students who had the opportunity to participate in this living history project.
+The resulting film footage and extracts from the book were exhibited at several venues across Scotland in order to ensure as many people as possible benefited from the project.

 If you would like more information, please contact: